RoblabWh/UAV-II/training/depth_estimation/NNTraining/README.md

 Software: Minimum prerequisites:
 Dataset from the UAV-II-Dataset processing routines.
-We expect three directories which contains different parts of the dataset:
+We expect three directories which contain different parts of the dataset:
 1) A path to the TRAINING data from the Indoor-NYU dataset
 2) A path to the EVALUATION data from the Indoor-NYU dataset NOTE HERE: Your need to specify such a path and you need to have the same directory structure as in the other parts.
 But the evaluation part is the LEAST interesting one because a quantitative evaluation is of little interest up to this point of model development.